dotansimha/graphql-code-generator/website/docs/getting-started/installation.md

 :::

 :::caution Global Installation
-Please avoid installing `graphql`, `@graphql-codegen/cli` and it's plugins as global dependencies.
+Please avoid installing `graphql`, `@graphql-codegen/cli` and its plugins as global dependencies.
 This will cause issues because of duplications of the `graphql` package.
 Install it only locally in your project.
 :::

 ## Initialization Wizard

-GraphQL Code Generator lets you setup everything by simply running the following command:
+GraphQL Code Generator lets you set up everything by simply running the following command:

 :::shell With `yarn`
     yarn graphql-codegen init